 The World Bank Group provides advice and financial assistance in the form of discounted loans and grants to countries struggling with poverty, with a focus on areas such as health, education and agriculture.
-It was created on December 27, 1945 as part of the Bretton Woods agreement and consists of five organizations:

 • The International Bank for Reconstruction and Development (IBRD)

 • The International Development Association (IDA)